jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-01.md

-+++
+---
+heading: "Chapter 1 Part 1 of The Laws of Scientific Palm Reading Simplified"
-title=  "The Seven Mount Types" heading = "Chapter 1 Part 1" image=  "/photos/objects/hand.jpg"
+title: "The 7 Mount Types"
-description=  "THE science of Palmistry is founded on the shape of the hand." linkb=  "/research/benham/palmistry/part-1/" linkbtext=  "Index" linkf=  "/research/benham/palmistry/part-1/chapter-02" linkftext=  "Chapter 2"
+description: "The science of Palmistry is founded on the shape of the hand"
-+++
+date: 2020-01-22
+image: "/photos/objects/hand.jpg"
+linkb: "/research/benham/palmistry/part-1/"
+linkbtext: "Chapter 9"
+linkf: "/research/benham/palmistry/part-1/chapter-02"
+linkftext: "Chapter 10b"
+---

 {{< quote >}}